Jacqueline Gold: Personal life and death

 In 1980, Gold married lingerie manufacturer Tony D'Silva, which ended in divorce 10 years later.
 In 2002, she met Dan Cunningham, a City money broker, who was seventeen years her junior.
 Gold and Cunningham married in 2010.

-In May 2007, Gold took part in the Walk the Walk charity MoonWalk in Hyde Park, London.

 Her twin children, a son and daughter, were born in 2009.
 The son, Alfie, died at eight months old, to a rare brain condition.

+In May 2007, Gold took part in the Walk the Walk charity MoonWalk in Hyde Park, London.
 In December 2010, a nanny working for Gold was charged with trying to poison her with screenwash.
 Allison Cox, who had been caring for Gold's daughter, was charged with three counts of administering poison with intent to annoy.
 In March 2011, Cox was sentenced to twelve months in prison after admitting administering poison with intent to annoy.
 Guildford Crown Court heard Cox was trying to get the chef who prepared the food into trouble by lacing two bowls of asparagus soup with screenwash on 5 October 2010.

 Gold died on 16 March 2023, aged 62, after seven years of treatment for breast cancer.
 She died with her family by her side.